Zanzibarr/Notify/readme.md

 # Telegram_Python_Notifier
 This python application, will send messages on telegram, to the chat id specified, from the bot specified by the token.
 Currently it is configured to send text messages, markdown text messages, documents, photos, video and audio.

+We also added a simple listener so that you can send messages to the bot (edit the <a href="https://github.com/Zanzibarr/Telegram_Python_Notifier/blob/main/listener.py">listener.py<\a> to customize the responses).

 Feel free to suggest us new improvements or to report some bugs/problems by opening an <a href="https://github.com/Zanzibarr/Telegram_Python_Notifier/issues">Issue</a>.